 As discussed, Shibas will shed moderately year round.
 But depending on the individual dog, some may shed heavily throughout the year.
 Genetics have a big role when it comes to the frequency of shedding in your Shiba.

 But why is it that Shiba Inus shed so much more compared to other dog breeds?
 There are a few reasons why this is – Let’s explore.

-Believe it or not, Shiba Inus were originally bred to flush out birds and other small game in the mountainous region of Chūbu, Japan.
+Believe it or not, Shiba Inus were originally bred to flush out birds and other game in the mountainous region of Chūbu, Japan.
 In fact, they’re some of the best hunters to come out of the Asian island with a long lineage of superb hunting dogs.

 And because Shiba Inus spent a ton of time in the outdoors during the blistering cold winters, they needed a warm coat for insulation.
 Thus, they were bred with a coat capable of protecting them even in the below-freezing temperatures of Chūbu.